Choosing the right bike for your riding goals will make a big difference in your satisfaction with biking as a whole.

 Components – Any mechanism or accessories that are attached to your frame and fork.
 That means anything from the seat to the shifters and brakes, to the pedals and rims of your tires.

 Components are specified for the style of bike that you choose.
-This might mean a different style saddle, a certain type of brakes, specific wheels and tires, and even a drivetrain.
+This might mean a different style seat, a certain type of brakes, specific wheels and tires, and even a drivetrain.

 If you plan on riding often or increasing your fitness on the bike, it's better to invest a little more upfront on your bike, so that it will be able to grow with your experience level.
 Another option is to buy a bicycle with a frame that you enjoy now, and if you need to, upgrade the individual components later.

 3. What kind of rider are you hoping to become?